-- Poisons List has the same meaning as in the Poisons Act 1971; - primary care means the provision of nonurgent medical care, such as that generally provided by general practitioners; - scheduled substance means a substance that is specified in a Schedule to the Poisons List and includes any other substance that is defined by reference to any substance so specified. - (2) In these regulations - (a) a reference to a particular class of private hospital or day-procedure centre is a
+- (ii) an interest in any corporation (other than a public company) which has an interest in any clinical or administrative services provided to the hospital or centre; or - (iii) a holding of 5% or more of the issued share capital of any public company which has an interest in any clinical or administrative services provided to the hospital or centre; - Poisons List has the same meaning as in the Poisons Act 1971; - primary health care means the provision of non-urgent medical care, such as that generally provided by general practitioners; - scheduled substance means a substance that is specified in a Schedule to the Poisons List and includes any other substance that is defined by reference to any substance so specified.

-- reference to a private hospital or dayprocedure centre that is licensed as a private hospital or day-procedure centre of that class under the Act; and - (b) a reference to a standard by reference to a numeral prefixed with "AS" is a reference to a standard so numbered as published by the Standards Authority of Australia; and - (c) a reference to a standard by reference to a number prefixed with "ISO", "BS EN ISO" or "DIN EN ISO" is a reference to a standard so numbered as published by the International Organisation for Standardisation of Geneva; and - (d) a reference to a standard, code or other publication includes a reference to that standard, code or publication as amended from time to time; and - (e) a reference to ANZCA includes, if ANZCA ceases to exist, a reference to an approved successor or an approved body that carries out equivalent or similar functions to ANZCA; and - (f) a reference to the Commission includes, if the Commission ceases to exist, a reference to an approved successor or an approved body that carries out equivalent or similar functions to the Commission; and

-(g) a reference to a document published by the Commission includes, if the Commission ceases to exist, a reference to an approved document issued by an approved successor or other approved body with equivalent or similar functions.
+- (2) In these regulations - (a) a reference to a particular class of private hospital or day-procedure centre is a reference to a private hospital or dayprocedure centre that is licensed as a private hospital or day-procedure centre of that class under the Act; and - (b) a reference to a standard by reference to a numeral prefixed with "AS" is a reference to a standard so numbered as published by Standards Australia; and - (c) a reference to a standard by reference to a number prefixed with "ISO", "BS EN ISO" or "DIN EN ISO" is a reference to a standard so numbered as published by the International Organization for Standardization; and - (d) a reference to a standard, code, statement or other publication includes a reference to that standard, code, statement or publication as amended or substituted from time to time; and - (e) a reference to ANZCA includes, if ANZCA ceases to exist, a reference to an approved successor or an approved body that carries out equivalent or similar functions to ANZCA; and - (f) a reference to the Commission includes, if the Commission ceases to exist, a reference to an approved successor or an approved body that carries out equivalent r.
+3 and a reference to a document published by (g) Commission includes, if the the Commission ceases to exist, a reference to an approved document issued by an approved successor or other approved equivalent body with or similar functions.